microsoft/PartnerResources/_docs/Skilling/AI ML Academy/Prebuilt AI.md

 Welcome to the AI & ML Academy (AIMLA) - Prebuilt AI!

-In this module, we’ll look at general purpose AI Cognitive Services (including Azure OpenAI) and customization options.
+In this section we will go through an overview of the AI Cognitive Services pillars and what services reside within each of them.
+There is also a level of customization that can be achieved in each of these pillars through services like Custom Vision and Custom Speech that we will introduce.
+Finally, we provide some best practices for each of these services.

 ## AI Cognitive Services

 Coming soon!
 (Can break into sub-sections, where needed)

 ### Vision